brojrek/PAGA/README.md

 According to https://pubmed.ncbi.nlm.nih.gov/11747615/, multiple sequence alignment is a NP-hard problem, therefore finding a heuristic solution (like a genetic algorithm) to this problem is a reasonable approach.
 PAGA's purpose is to propose and verify this approach for a pair of sequences with possibility to further develop a multiple sequences alignment use.

 ## Technologies
-PAGA is written in Python 3.12.2 and uses biopython and numpy libraries.
+PAGA is written in Python 3.12.2 and uses threading, biopython and numpy libraries.
 GUI is created using tkinter.

 ## How to use